XyleExile/Push-It/README.md

 - A Pushover application token

 🙌 Credits
-Created with 💻 and ☕ by [Your Name].
+Created with 💻 and ☕ by XyleExile.
 Inspired by the need for fast, private notifications during time-sensitive events.